ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 - Provides moderate torque that is more than enough for the flat arena.
 - Easy to use on the robot and integrate with other parts.

-  We equipped the N20 motor with an encoder to provide precise motion feedback, ensuring the robot’s movements are accurate --
+The N20 motor is equipped with an encoder to provide precise motion feedback, ensuring the robot’s movements are accurate.
+The motor drives the rear wheels through a LEGO differential gear system, which allows the robot to maintain smooth and balanced turns even at higher speeds.
+By distributing torque between the two wheels, the differential minimises wheel slip and ensures stability during sharp manoeuvres.
+The integration of encoders with the N20 motors provides real-time feedback for closed-loop control, enabling precise speed regulation and consistent lap performance.
+Although the torque of the N20 is modest, the combination with the differential geartrain makes it well-suited for the flat and predictable competition arena, striking a balance between efficiency, stability, and mechanical simplicity.

 **Mounting:**
 - Installed using 3D-printed motor clamps screwed to a detachable motor plate that is placed above the differential gear compartment.
 This will allow for future changes to accommodate bigger motors and gears.